Monkees singer and guitarist Michael Nesmith dies at 78 - NewsBreak

 ( KTLA ) – Monkees singer and guitarist Michael Nesmith died from natural causes on Friday.
 He was 78.

 Nesmith’s final performance took place less than a month ago, when he and fellow Monkees member Micky Dolenz wrapped a farewell tour at L.A.’s Greek Theatre Nov.
-14, Variety reported.
+14, Variety reported.‘America’s Got Talent’ contestant Skilyr Hicks dead at 23

 Dolenz paid tribute to Nesmith on Friday, calling his bandmate “Nez” a “dear friend and partner.”